fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* Logging is off by default.
 While enabling, you must choose the bucket where the logs will be stored.
 * *Event Notifications*
 	* Set up at bucket level to notify when an object is created, removed or lost in RRS
-	* Notification messages can be sent to Amazon SQS or Amazon SNS or AWS Lambda
+	* Notification messages can be sent to Amazon SQS or SNS or AWS Lambda

 ## Amazon Glacier